 When are appeals to emotion appropriate, and when are they fallacious?
 No student would attempt to prove a mathematical theorem by playing upon the teacher's sympathy for the long hours of hard work put into it.
 Such an appeal would be obviously irrelevant, since either the proof is correct or it is flawed, despite the student's best efforts.
 In contrast, if the teacher attempts to motivate the student to work on proving the theorem by invoking the specter of a failing grade, this appeal to fear is not irrelevant.

 So, one distinction between relevant and fallacious appeals to emotion is based on the distinction between arguments which aim to motivate us to action, and those which are intended to convince us to believe something.
-Appeals to emotion are always fallacious when intended to influence our beliefs, but they are sometimes reasonable when they aim to motivate us to act.
-The fact that we desire something to be true gives not the slightest reason to believe it, and the fact that we fear something being true is no reason to think it false; but the desire for something is often a good reason to pursue it, and fear of something else a good reason to flee.
+Appeals to emotion are usually fallacious when intended to influence our beliefs, but they are sometimes reasonable when they aim to motivate us to act.
+The fact that we desire something to be true is no reason to believe it, and the fact that we fear something being true is no reason to disbelieve it; but the desire for something is often a good reason to pursue it, and fear of something a good reason to flee.